Pediatric Physical Therapy

 - Lip Ties

 We are here to help you and your child through therapy, home program and communicating with your pediatrician and other specialists to reach their maximum potential.
-Request an appointment with Snyder Physical Therapy today.
+Contact Us Today at Tower City, PA Center to Request an appointment with Snyder Physical Therapy today.
+We offer proficient physical therapy services in nearby areas of Williamstown, Dayton & Elizabethville, PA.